A Concise History Of the Dinka

 The Split of the Nilotic Languages:

 A key aspect of the reconstruction of the Dinka past is understanding the Nilotic languages, concerning when and how they split.
 This will help us theorize locations and migration patterns.
 Through researching & attempting to reconstruct the split what the split of Nilotic language groups I came up with the following dates.
-Proto Nilotic languages are maintained theorized too have been spoken during the 3rd millennium bc (3000-2000bc), assuming that each of the 3 branches took mellenia to separate from each other, we'd then have Proto Southern Nilotic being spoken in the 2nd mellenum bc (2000bc -1000bc) who are also commonly believed to have arrive in Kenya by 500bc.
+Proto Nilotic languages are maintained theorized too have been spoken during the 3rd millennium bc (3000-2000bc), assuming that each of the 3 branches took mellenia to separate from each other, we'd then have Proto Southern Nilotic being spoken in the 2nd mellenum bc (2000bc -1000bc) who were commonly believed to have arrive in Kenya by 500bc (recently dna testing from pastoral neolithic & Iron age dna as well as other evidences prove that the southern nilotic migration into Kenya actually happened closer to 500ad which is roughly a thousand years later due to dna findings cutting the links between teh Southern nilotes and the Elmenteintan culture which was found to be just Southern Cushitic in actuality through dna testing).
 After this we'd then have Proto Eastern Nilotic in the 1st millennium bc (1000bc - 0 A.D).
 And then finally Proto Western Nilotic during the 1st millennium A.D (0ad -1000ad).
-Proto Western Nilotic may have been spoken in the Gezira, as we will see in the next section evidence form Nilotic like culture during this same time period, during the Meroitic period.
+Proto Western Nilotic may have been spoken in the Gezira or somewhere around that area in central Sudan, as we will see in the next section evidence form Nilotic like culture during this same time period, during the Meroitic period.
 It is also believed that the Proto Western Nilotes were the most northerly of all of the Nilotes, staying much closer to the Proto Nilotic homelands.
-Which other more recent research suggest was the Lower Wadi Howar region.
+Which other more recent research suggest was the Lower Wadi Howar region & central sudanese regions.
+My current understanding leads me to speculate that Proto Western Nilotic may have been spoken between 1000bc-500bc.
+Much later than Ehrets suggested 2000bc which is much earlier.
+But all of this is throned considering the migrations of Western nilotic speakers, including archeological, linguistic, and documented resources, but as well as considering the fact that some western nilotes still live in the southern reaches of the Gezira region today, including Dinka, Burun, and Shilluk.

 Methodology: